 The available Common Equity Tier 1 capital as a percentage of risk weighted assets to meet these buffers when they are implemented is shown in Section 7.
-Total Risk

-Weighted Assets for the Society as at 31 December 2019 was £606.4m.
-As the Society currently has £70.7m of capital in excess of minimum capital requirements this is more than sufficient to meet any additional regulatory capital buffer requirements.
-The Society's capital continues to be in excess of £49.4m after applying the combined buffer capital requirement (CCB 2.5% and CCyB 1%, further confirming the Society's strong capital position and adherence to regulatory requirements.
-See page 24 for a breakdown of the Society's Pillar 1 minimum capital requirement.
+Total Risk Weighted Assets for the Society as at 31st December 2021 was £589.8m.
+As the Society currently has £69.8m of CET 1 capital in excess of Pillar 1 minimum capital requirements, this is more than sufficient to meet any additional regulatory capital buffer requirements.
+The Society's surplus capital continues to be in excess of £55.1m after applying the combined buffer capital requirement (CCB 2.5% and CCyB 0%), further confirming the Society's strong capital position and adherence to regulatory requirements.
+See page 18 for a breakdown of the Society's Pillar 1 minimum capital requirement.